View and download a PDF version here

 In the post-COVID world of work, face-to-face interaction is likely to be less frequent, as organisations adapt to more dynamic and distributed operating rhythms.
 Despite this, teams require exponential development to keep pace with the exponential change in the external context.
 This can only happen if personal and collective development is front and centre of every interaction and inherent in the work that is consuming the individual and organisation.

-The Karuna Collective works with organisations to break apart traditional people frameworks that reinforce old behaviours and thinking, and create adaptive, progressive and fluid models to address the shifting dynamic in organisations.
+The Karuna Collective works with organisations to break away from traditional people frameworks that reinforce old behaviours and thinking, and create adaptive, progressive and fluid models to address the shifting dynamic in organisations through collective leadership.

 - Individual interviews – to surface different perspectives about the team and organisational dynamic, as well as the challenges and opportunities at hand.